JWalshe86/pizza-ordering-system/README.md

   1. Welcome Banner

-    * Upon entering the site expect the Nags with Notions Banner to display in large purple writing for 3 seconds and then disappear.
+    * Expected: Upon entering the site expect the Nags with Notions Banner to display in large purple writing for 3 seconds and then disappear.
     * Outcome: displayed as expected.
 [Welcome Banner](./assets/images/readme_images/features_images/inital_screen_display.png).

   2. Menu Display

-    * Expected menu to display after the banner disappeared.
-Expected all 5 pizzas to be displayed with their prices.
+    * Expected: menu to display after the banner disappears.
+Expected all 5 pizzas to be displayed with their prices respectively.
 Expected a table with a user input option underneath.
     * Outcome: Displayed as expected.
 [Menu Display](./assets/images/readme_images/features_images/menu_display.png)

   3. Error handling for 'display pizza option'